vegantransistor/BoschSmartHome/P5/README.md

 2. extract the SHC device certificate and key
 3. run mitmproxy

+## Prerequisites

+ * Android emulator with a device running (I'm using Android 11, API30, newer versions shall work too).
+Use a device w/o playstore to be able to root it.
+ * mitmproxy installed
+ * a SHC rooted and accessible per SSH (see [here](./../P1/README.md) and [here](./../P4/README.md)).

-## Modifying the Bosch Smart Home App
+## Modify the Bosch Smart Home App

 Download the last Bosch Smart Home App (apk file), e.g. boschsh.apk